-In addition to the Mandatory Covered Services outlined in Article III.C of Exhibit A, Attachment I, the Contractor shall establish assessment and referral procedures and shall arrange, provide, or subcontract for medically necessary Contractor specific covered services in the Contractor's service area in compliance with 42 CFR 438.210(a)(1), 438.210(a)(2), and 438.210(a)(3).
+In addition to the Mandatory Covered Services outlined in Article III.C of Exhibit A, Attachment I, the Contractor shall establish assessment and referral procedures and shall arrange, provide, or subcontract for medically necessary Contractor Specific Covered Services in the Contractor's service area in compliance with 42 CFR 438.210(a)(1), 438.210(a)(2), and 438.210(a)(3).

-1. The Contractor shall deliver the Contractor Specific Covered Services within a continuum of care as defined in the American Society of Addiction Medicine (ASAM) criteria.
+The Contractor shall deliver the Contractor Specific Covered Services within a continuum of care as defined in the ASAM criteria.